Counseling Office

 SPS Scholarship Bulletin

-A scholarship list can be found on Naviance (all SPS 6th-12th grade students have 24/7 access to Naviance) and the following websites.
+A scholarship database can be found in Naviance (all SPS 6th-12th grade students have 24/7 access to Naviance) as well as some of the following resources.
+You should never pay for access to scholarships you find online.

 Share a Scholarship